 Download Full Text (14.8 MB)

-This document, dated February 10, 1919, is described as "statements by Mr. and Mrs. D**" about the initial proceedings in the case against Hiram J. Stepp whom the D**s accused of raping their daughter and fathering her child.
-It was sent to Attorney General Langer by Luther Frank Hinegardner - a blacksmith in Sarles, ND who had previously visited Langer in person about the Stepp case.
+This document, dated February 10, 1919, is described as "statements by Mr. and Mrs. D**" regarding the initial proceedings in the case against Hiram J. Stepp, whom the D**s accused of raping their daughter and fathering her child.
+It was sent to Attorney General Langer by Luther Frank Hinegardner - a blacksmith in Sarles, North Dakota, who had previously visited Langer in person about the Stepp case.
 The statement describes how F******* D** was put under oath in front of her mother Matilda D**, States Attorney Gudmundur Grimson, Director of the Fargo Children's Home F. R. Hinkle, Judge W. J. Kneeshaw, Larry Stepp, and his father R. E. Stepp.
 She was asked about her relationship with Larry Stepp, but not his uncle Hiram J. Stepp.
 Hinkle and Judge Kneeshaw advised the D**s to settle out of court.
 Hinkle produced the money for the financial settlement and gave it to Ernest D**.
-Larry Stepp was turned over to Mr. Folley the juvenile probation officer.
+Larry Stepp was turned over to Mr. Folley, the juvenile probation officer.
 Hiram J. Stepp was brought in and the case against him was dismissed.
 F******* D** later stated that Hiram J. Stepp was the first man with whom she had intercourse at age 14.

-E***** D**, F******* D**, Matilda D**, Mr. Folley, F. R. Hinkle, W. J. Kneeshaw, Hiram J. Stepp, Larry Stepp, R. E. Stepp
+E***** D**, F******* D**, Matilda D**, Folley, F. R. Hinkle, W. J. Kneeshaw, Hiram J. Stepp, Larry Stepp, R. E. Stepp

 Political History | United States History

-D**, Ernest and D**, Matilda, "D**s' Statement on Initial Proceedings in Stepp Case, 1919" (1919).
+D**, Ernest and D**, Matilda, "Statement of Ernest and Matilda D** Regarding Initial Proceedings in Stepp Case, February 10, 1919" (1919).
 William Langer Papers.
 287.